-Cannabis is derived from the cannabis plant.
+Cannabis we consume is mostly derived from the flower of the cannabis plant.
 It grows wild in many of the tropical and temperate areas of the world.
 It is now increasingly cultivated by means of indoor hydroponic technology to control the growing environment for a consistent product and to keep it safe from youth and the illicit market.

 Health professionals warn to avoid cannabis when pregnant, breastfeeding, under the age of 25, several hours before driving or if you have a personal or family history of psychosis.